 When temperatures are low, the air will be denser, causing the ATV to run in a more lean state.

-If the bike was already running a bit on the lean side in the summer, using it in the winter may be what tips the scale for becoming too lean.
+If the bike was already running on the lean side in the summer, using it in the winter may be what tips the scale for becoming too lean.

 Fuel-injected bikes should not have this issue as they automatically compensate for different operating temperatures.
 But if your bike is equipped with a traditional carburetor, it may be worth looking into.